As an Amazon Associate, we earn from qualifying purchases. Learn more

 Panini: Designs Without the License

 Panini’s baseball lines — Prizm, Select, Donruss, Chronicles — bring the parallel-heavy design language Panini perfected in basketball.
-A Prospect Edition box rips genuinely fun, with bold colorways and autograph odds that licensed retail rarely matches.
+A Prospect Edition box rips genuinely fun, with bold colorways and autograph odds that licensed retail rarely matches, and a Select blaster is the cheapest way to see whether the Prizm-family aesthetic is for you.

 The honest assessment: for the same player, the licensed Topps rookie nearly always wins long-term.
 Panini baseball is a style-and-odds play, not a value-retention play.
 Collectors who love the Prizm aesthetic from other sports buy it happily; investors mostly don’t.